Altinn/altinn-studio-docs/content/notifications/reference/api/endpoints/send-notifications/_index.nb.md

 | PartialSuccess | The recipient lookup was successful for some recipients.  |
 | Failed         | The recipient lookup failed for all recipients.           |

-\* Property is only included if order request requires recipient lookup.
+\* property is only included if the order request requires recipient lookup.

 ### Response headers